sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

             .await?;
 ```

-The `features` field on `DeviceDescriptor` allows us to specify what extra features we want.
+The `required_features` field on `DeviceDescriptor` allows us to specify what extra features we want.
 For this simple example, I've decided not to use any extra features.

 <div class="note">